eesope/1800_202330_TeamDTC03/README.md

 ## 5. Known Bugs and Limitations
 Here are some known bugs:
-* For unclear reason, some device's live server detecting wrong current location
+* For unclear reason, some device's live server detecting wrong current location.
-* The app reads Firebase database every time it loads; it cause Firebase database being quota exceeded.
+* The app reads Firebase database every time it loads; it causes Firebase database quota being used up quickly.

 ## 6. Features for Future
 What we'd like to build in the future:
 * Users can post their profile photo
 * Users can share the location with others
+* Users can edit the reviews
 * Users can estimate how much water they drink
-* We would like to let users post their profile photo
-* We would like to let users share the location with
-* We would like to let users change their reviews

 ## 7. Contents of Folder
 Content of the project folder: